hjake123/reactive/KUBEJS.md

 StartupEvents.registry('reactive:power_registry', event => {
     event.create('custom_power')
         .color(0xFF00FF)
-        .icon('namespace:some_item')
         .setMagicWater()
         .setName(Component.string('Custom'))
 })
 ```

 The resulting power will be located at `kubejs:custom_power`.
-In this scenario, the power is bright purple in color, uses the "Magic" water render, and is represented by a custom item in JEI.
+In this scenario, the power is bright purple in color and uses the "Magic" water render.

 There are a few other possible method calls:
 - `.bottle(Item)` chooses an item to be this power's "Bottle".
 This allows the item to be made by clicking the Crucible with a Quartz Bottle if there's enough of this Power, and causes the item to release this Power and revert to a Quartz Bottle if put inside.